Daryle Lamont Jenkins: Career

 Jenkins has been documenting and writing about right-wing individuals and organizations since 1989, while he was still serving in the Air Force as a police officer.
-In 2000, he founded One People's Project out of a counter-protest to a rally in Morristown, New Jersey by Richard Barrett of the Nationalist Movement.

-After anti-abortion activist Neal Horsley published a website that compiled a list of almost 200 active abortion providers and celebrated any act of violence against the providers and encouraged site visitors to take matters into their own hands, Planned Parenthood sued Horsley and other anti-abortion activists that produced similar tactics with "wanted"-style posters of abortion doctors as being a threat to them.

-Although Planned Parenthood won the case they lost on appeal when a federal court ruled that the First Amendment protected the Nuremberg Files.
-That verdict — although overturned on appeal — paved the way for what would eventually be called "doxxing" in 2001, according to Jenkins in an interview.
-"We didn't see it as a weapon," he said.
-"We never used it as a threat.
+After Planned Parenthood sued anti-abortion activist Neal Horsley and others, alleging that their "wanted"-style posters of abortion doctors were a threat.
+They lost on appeal.
+Jenkins said in an interview, that when he saw this, he realized the Left could use this tactic as well.
+He argued that "We didn't see it as a weapon," and further asserted that "We never used it as a threat.
 We wanted to be open about what we saw and this allowed us to be open."

-One People's Project gained a reputation of publicly documenting hate groups, and their activities, but in addition Jenkins has also gained a reputation for helping neo-Nazis leave those circles behind, among them Bryon Widner, whose story was featured in the documentary Erasing Hate (2011), which has been turned into a feature-length motion picture titled Skin (2018).
+Jenkins' One People's Project gained a reputation for publicly documenting hate groups, and their activities, Jenkins has also gained a reputation for helping neo-Nazis leave those circles.
+Jenkins and the project worked with Bryon Widner, whose story as a reformed skinhead was featured in the documentary Erasing Hate (2011) and the motion picture Skin (2018).

-While One People's Project and Jenkins had gained some notoriety over the years, it was not until Donald Trump's campaign for the presidency and eventual victory that put him, the organization, and the entire Antifa movement into the spotlight.
+Donald Trump's campaign for the presidency and eventual victory put Jenkins, the One People Project, and the entire Antifa movement into the spotlight.

 Jenkins has appeared on numerous television news programs, articles, and documentaries, notably The Montel Williams Show, A Current Affair, The Rachel Maddow Show, and on AM Joy with Joy Reid.
 In 2018, the documentary Alt-Right: Age of Rage, which features Jenkins confronting white nationalist Richard Spencer, premiered at South by Southwest.
-Jenkins identifies as an anarchist.